tsjoblad/rest_to_hyper/README.md

 Please submit an issue if you see any room for improvement or notice any issues.
 I'm still working on making everything as pythonic as possible. :)

 ## Acknowledgements
-Outside of the Hyper API code (
+Outside of the Hyper API, I also leverage the [Tableau Server Client](https://tableau.github.io/server-client-python/docs/) libraries and Bryant Howell's [Tableau Tools](https://github.com/bryantbhowell/tableau_tools).
+I absolutely recommend you check out their docs as well.
+Lastly, shoutouts to the SWAPI!
+Learn more about it [here](https://swapi.co/).